One Room Schoolhouse History: Back to School Then and Now

 Historic Schoolhouses You Can Visit Today

-The Little Red Schoolhouse – Lebanon, OhioJust off I-71, this restored 1870s school is a classic stop for anyone driving between Cincinnati and Columbus.
-Visitors can step inside and see original desks and books.
+The Little Red Schoolhouse – Lebanon, OhioJust off I-71, this restored 1870s school is a classic stop between Cincinnati and Columbus.
+Step inside to see original desks, books, and a preserved classroom layout.

-Van Buren School – IndianaA perfectly maintained red-brick building where you can almost hear the recitations of long-ago students.
+Van Buren School – IndianaA well-preserved red-brick building where you can almost hear the recitations of long-ago students.

 From One Room Schoolhouse History to Today’s Classrooms